 - quitting smoking, if relevant

-It is difficult to predict the course of RA, and the prognosis varies greatly.
+It is difficult to predict the course of RA, and the outlook for people with the condition varies significantly.
+When RA progresses, it typically goes through four stages.

-Factors affecting RA prognosis include a person’s age, disease progression, and lifestyle factors, such as smoking and being overweight.
+Factors affecting a person’s outlook include age, disease progression, and lifestyle factors, such as smoking and obesity.

-Due to advances in medications and other treatments, the prognosis for RA is better than ever before.
+However, due to advances in medications and other treatments, the outlook for people with RA is better than ever before, and many people can live for a long time with the condition.